The Renku blog

 Renku Users Meeting 2024

-Do not miss the opportunity to meet other Renku Users and learn how they leverage Renku for data science, research, and teaching.
-Moreover, we will share updates about the upcoming new version of Renku, Renku 2.0, and the features prioritised for the second half of 2024.
-You are also invited to voice your challenges in an open discussion about collaborative open research, and to bring your suggestions for new features in Renku.
+Join us in Bern to meet other Renku users and learn how they leverage Renku for data science, research, and teaching.
+We will share updates about the upcoming new version of Renku, Renku 2.0, and the features prioritised for the second half of 2024.
+In addition, we will discuss the open Call for Collaborative Projects and describe how you can get involved.
+You are also invited to voice your challenges in an open discussion about collaborative open research, and to bring your suggestions for new Renku features.

 Agenda